Takari17/SleepLock/README.md

 # SleepLock
-SleepLock is a white noise sleep timer app that plays mellow sounds until the timer goes off.
-Perfect for sleeping and blocking out irritating noise!
+SleepLock is a white noise player and sleep timer app built to help you uhh..."lock" your sleep?

 <p float="left">
   <img src= "screenshots/screenshot1.jpg" width="250" />